touhidalam09/JS-Shoping-Card/README.md

-# Qtec-Assignment
+# Assignment
-QTec Solution Software company give a task to complete with HTML, CSS, JavaScript.
+This task completed with HTML, CSS, JavaScript.
 It's a Shopping Card design and add to cart checkout side, also can remove the item.
 Better understand clicked live demo:

  ### LIVE DEMO : https://touhidalam09.github.io/Qtec-Assignment/